+How To Make Almond Meal with this easy almond meal recipe.
 Almond meal is definitely a pantry staple in my house!
 It's my go-to replacement for regular breadcrumbs in many of my recipes since it's low-carb and gluten-free.
-I'm sharing all the details on how to make it yourself... all you need is raw almonds and a high-speed blender or a food processor, and you'll have almond meal at the ready for all your cooking needs!
+I'm sharing all the details on how to make it yourself... all you need is raw almonds and a high-speed blender or a food processor, and you'll have almond meal ready for all your cooking needs!

 It used to be readily available at the grocery store but it has become more and more difficult for me to find.
 A while back I resorted to purchasing it online but now I just make my own.